oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.27.24 baselineState property <a id='baselinestate-property'></a>

-A `result` object **MAY** contain a property named `baselineState` whose value is a string that specifies the state of this result with respect to some previous run, which we refer to as the “baseline run.”
+A `result` object **MAY** contain a property named `baselineState` whose value is a string that specifies the state of this result with respect to some previous run, which we refer to as the "baseline run."

 If `theRun.baselineGuid` ([§3.14.5](#baselineguid-property)) is present, its value **SHALL** specify the baseline run.